VedShh/BlueStampEngineeringProject/index.md

 ![TTV](TrainTestValidation.png)
 -->

 **Figure 11: This is a screenshot of the differences between the train, test, and validation data sets.
-The validation data set is usually just segmented off the train data test.**
+The validation data set is usually just segmented off the train data test.
+If the validation accuracy is not high (90+) then you can redo the top part until you get that desired accuracy.**

 <img src="Excerises.png" alt="DaExcersies" width="500" height="300">